sketchfab/c4d-plugin/README.md

 If you feel like you've encountered a bug not listed in the [known issues](#known-issues), or that the plugin lacks an important feature, you can contact us through [Sketchfab's Help Center](https://help.sketchfab.com/hc/en-us/requests/new?type=exporters&subject=Cinema4D+Plugin) (or directly from the plugin through the **Help -> Report an issue** menu).

-To help us track a possible error, please try to append the logs of Cinema4D Python console in your message (available in the **Script -> Console** menu)
+To help us track a possible error, please try to append the logs of Cinema4D Python console in your message (available in the **Script -> Console** menu for R20, or **Extensions -> Console** menu for R21).

 ## Addon development